-It’s time to whip your calendar out again for the next round of holiday travel planning.
+It’s time to whip your calendar out again for the next round of holiday travel planning in 2021.

 UAE Public Holidays 2020

 Religious holidays are always subject to change as the Hijri (Islamic) calendar is based on moon sightings.
 Some occasions may only be marked by the stopping of alcohol service for 24 hours, or if marked on a weekend only 6-day workers will get a day off on Saturday.

 - New Years Day – Friday, 1 January 2021 – follows the Gregorian calendar, always a fixed day off (no extra public holiday to be given on Sunday 3 January.

 - Isra’a Wal Mi’raj (Rajab 27th) – the Prophets Ascension – est Wednesday, 10 March 2021 – not usually a day off.

 - Ramadan starts – (Ramadan 1) – est 12 April 2021 – not marked by a holiday but a change in business and school hours.

 - Eid Al-Fitr – (Ramadan 29 to Shawwal 3) – est 11 to 15 May 2021 – can be marked by anything up to one week of holidays, TBC moon sighting.